rossant/ipymd/README.md

 Cons:

-* Nbformat not really git-friendly (JSON, contains the outputs by default)
+* .ipynb not git-friendly
 * Cannot easily edit in a text editor
-* Cannot easily edit on GitHub
+* Cannot easily edit on GitHub's web interface

 ### Markdown